wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 16 Now this Decree of the Council of Britain was a grievous thing, inasmuch as it permitted not those who dealt in merchandize to go whithersoever they chose, and trade freely with all parts of the earth.

-17 And it fell hard upon the people of Columbia; for the king said unto them, Ye shall come unto me and pay tribute, then may ye depart to another country.
+17 And it fell hard upon the people of Columbia ; for the king said unto them, Ye shall come unto me and pay tribute, then may ye depart to another country.

 18 Now these things pleased the pirates and the cruisers and all the sea-robbers of Britain mightily, inasmuch as they could rob with impunity the commerce of Columbia, under the cloak of British honor.